 Note – BillFloat for recently acquired by SmartPay Lease.

 Last weekend, I had the pleasure of meeting one of the founders of BillFloat.
-BillFloat is an interesting company that is offering customers more time to pay on some of your monthly bills when you run into financial trouble.
+BillFloat is an interesting company offering customers more time to pay some of their monthly bills when they run into financial trouble.

 BillFloat has agreements with companies that you do business with every month, and their service is a way that you can get more time to pay your bills to more than 2,500 retail outlets such as your cell phone, landline phone, cable service, electric and water utilities, and insurance providers.

-BillFloat can provide you with a 30-day loan that is sent directly to your cable or phone company for you.
-Unlike payday lenders which will continually let you roll your loan over each month increasing the interest you ultimately pay exponentially, BillFloat does not roll your loan.
+BillFloat can provide you with a 30-day loan sent directly to your cable or phone company for you.
+Unlike payday lenders, which will continually let you roll your loan over each month, increasing the interest you ultimately pay exponentially, BillFloat does not roll your loan.
 It is simply due within 30 days.